 - Knob Eating – Stuart Lambert 14 (R)

 Fun Knob Activities

-  Beside Knob Throwing there will be additional fun knob attractions including Knob Eating, Knob Painting, a Knob & Spoon Race, Guess the weight of the Big Knob, Knob Darts and a Knob Pyramid. and other more traditional entertainment will be laid on to make this a really enjoyable day out with a difference.
+Beside Knob Throwing there will be additional fun knob attractions including Knob Eating, Knob Painting, a Knob & Spoon Race, Guess the weight of the Big Knob, Knob Darts and a Knob Pyramid.
+Other more traditional entertainment will be laid on in the tents and sheds to make this a really enjoyable day out with a difference.

 Frome Valley Food Festival